Estrogen Therapy

 • Decreased libido

-How Is Estrogen Therapy Administered?
+How is Estrogen Therapy Administered?

 The form of administration varies with estrogen therapy and depends on the specific symptoms the treatment is targeting.
 Estrogen can be delivered via pills, creams, or pellets.
 If you’re prescribed progesterone, it may be combined with estrogen in a pill but will more likely be given separately to prevent breakthrough bleeding.